turnkeylinux-apps/tkldev/docs/installation.rst

 faster than the one you have locally, shortening download times for packages and other components.

-TKLDev doesn't support cross-architecture builds.
+TKLDev doesn't support cross-architecture builds (yet).
 That means building an amd64 type appliance image requires an amd64 build of TKLDev.

 Connect via SSH